 - Select the Headers tab.

-The cache information will appear according to the following fields:
+The cache indicators will appear according to the following headers: